-CBP Launches New Process for IEEPA Duty Refunds (CAPE Now Live)
+CBP Launches CAPE for IEEPA Duty Refunds (Reconciliation-Flagged Entries Now Accepted)

 Key Points

-- The system, called Consolidated Administration and Processing of Entries (CAPE), will allow importers and customs brokers to submit refund requests through the ACE portal.
+- Consolidated Administration and Processing of Entries (CAPE) allows importers and customs brokers to submit IEEPA refund requests through the ACE portal.

-- Phase 1 will cover most entries where IEEPA duties were paid; entries subject to antidumping or countervailing duties are excluded initially.
+- Phase 1, launched on April 20, 2026, covers most entries where IEEPA duties were paid; entries subject to antidumping or countervailing duties are excluded initially.

 The U.S. Customs and Border Protection issued guidance on April 10, 2026 announcing the launch of a new electronic process for handling refunds of duties paid under the International Emergency Economic Powers Act (IEEPA).

-Effective April 20, 2026, CBP will deploy Phase 1 of the Consolidated Administration and Processing of Entries (CAPE) tool within the ACE Secure Data Portal.
+Effective April 20, 2026, CBP deployed Phase 1 of the Consolidated Administration and Processing of Entries (CAPE) tool within the ACE Secure Data Portal.
 CAPE is designed to simplify and streamline IEEPA duty refund requests made pursuant to court orders and applicable statutory authority.
-On April 13, 2026, CBP issued additional guidance with detailed filing requirements, validation rules, processing steps, and timelines for CAPE submissions.

 How CAPE Works